-Climate risks and opportunities that have been identified GRI 103-1, TCFD
+7.6.7.
+Climate risks and opportunities that have been identified [GRI 103-1, TCFD]

-In July 2020, risks associated with climate change were identified for the first time in the updated Inter RAO Development Strategy until 2025 and approved by the Board of Directors.
+In July 2020, the new risk of climate change was identified in the updated Inter RAO Development Strategy until 2025 and approved by the Board of Directors.
 The risk was included in the list of strategic risks that could lead to deviations from the Group's strategic goals.
 The new strategy envisages measures to manage climate risks.
-To this end, an internal working group comprising of all relevant departments in charge of assessing the Company's climate risks was established at PJSC Inter RAO in 2020.
-The working group members approved the list of physical and transitional risks for the Group as well as the timeframe for assessing climate risks: short-term analysis - one year, mediumterm analysis - by 2030, and long-term analysis - by 2050.
+To this end, an internal working group comprising of all relevant departments in charge of assessing the Company's climate risks began operating at PJSC Inter RAO in 2020.
+The working group members approved the list of physical and transitional risks for the Group as well as the timeframe for assessing climate risks: short-term analysis - one year, medium-term analysis - by 2030, and long-term analysis - by 2050.